Zokka-Dev/elm-mirror-server/README.md

 Without a token, GitHub limits you to 60 requests/hour.
 With a token, you get 5000/hour.
-By default, we throttle to 4000 total HTTP requests per hour across all endpoints.
+By default, we throttle to 4000 total HTTP requests per hour across all endpoints (configurable via `--http-rate-limit`).
 Hence if you don't use a GitHub token, you may quickly run into GitHub rate limiting issues.

 Create a token at: **GitHub → Settings → Developer settings → Personal access tokens**